-Most people think if you are sick, you should stay at home until you are completely better.
+Most people think that, if you are sick, you should stay at home until you are completely better.
 Unfortunately, some managers may tell employees they need to come back to work or discourage them from taking sick time.
-This is understandably stressful for the sick employee as well as coworkers, customers, or patients who have to be around them.
+This is understandably stressful for the sick employee, as well as the coworkers, customers, or patients who have to be around them.

-- Are you following your work's sick leave policy?
+- Does your company have a sick leave policy?

-- Is your boss ignoring your work's sick leave policy?
+- Is your boss ignoring your company's sick leave policy?

 - Are you hoping to take paid time off?
 Do you have sick time left?

 - Can you afford to take unpaid time off?